conan-io/conan-io.github.io/_posts/2020-04-06-New-conan-release-1-24.markdown

 this behavior: "per-package".
 Each `conanfile.py` can now specify it's own default behavior a `default_mode` parameter of the [`SystemPackageTool` constructor](https://docs.conan.io/en/latest/reference/conanfile/methods.html#systempackagetool).

+Thus, the "new" precedence for controlling this behavior is as follows:
+1. Global: `CONAN_SYSREQUIRES_MODE` environment variable (if defined)
+2. Per-package: `default_mode` parameter (if defined)
+3. Global: `enabled` program default

 ---
 **NOTE** : The parameter is named `default_mode` because it only applies when